WangYan-Good/Note/English/EnglishListening.md

 4. Gean also feel bord XXX and wanted to be more involved life outside home

 5. with supported from Unite nations, countries will be encourage to share information about diaster reduction.

+# 2021.05.24

+1. It's the rescure crouse still looking for server plan crush

+   Is the rescue crew still looking for survivors of the plane crash ?

+2. a pretty is the animal that hunt eat other animals.

+   a predator is an animal that hunts and eats other animals.

+3. Gean was worried about her childred the juicement to the new of the situation

+   Jean was worried about her children's adjustment to this new situation.

+4. their every nigociate try to purswite by giving lots of reasons, the user lost a different arguements.

+   the average negotiators tried to persuade bu giving lots of reasons.
+They use a lot of different grauements.

+5. I do hope you go ahead in real of the pertensure benifetu too many kinds.